edwinksl/do-slack-slash/slack_slash.md

 <!-- TODO:  Is there more we can do in this tutorial to make this more useful?
 Maybe do something with a value that comes in?
 Because this step is so short, it could be combined with the previous step, which then makes this only a two-step tutorial.
 It would be great if we could expand this just a little more. -->

 <!-- Response: I have merged steps 2 and 3. -->

+We have now successfully created a Flask app that receives information from the `/slash` slash command and returns a response to Slack, which is a text message that says "DigitalOcean Slack slash command is successful!".

 ## Conclusion